pulumi/foundational-training/module-99-k8s/slides.md

 * Upsert a resource by default (matching on `metadata.name`)
 * Most resources corresponding `XPatch` resources, e.g. `ConfigMapPatch`
-* Use the `pulumi.com/forcePatch` annotation to resolve conflicts with the existing version of the resource, rather than the patch that is being applied.
+* Use the `pulumi.com/forcePatch` annotation to resolve conflicts with the existing version of the resource, rather than the patch that is being applied
-* Default for SSA is `true`, can be turned off in provider config.
+* Default for SSA is `true`, can be turned off in provider config

 ---